belle2/basf2/tracking/doc/trackFinding/qualityIndicators.rst

 last MC productions.
 Moreover, **the activation of the VXD- and Recotrack-QI would further increase the fake- and clone rejection by 50% and 30%** compared to the current value while maintaining the same track finding efficiency.

-More details concerning the different QIs and how to train them can be found on Confluence:
+More details concerning the different QIs and how to train them can be found on Confluence: "MVA Track Quality Indicator".
-`MVA Track Quality Indicator <https://confluence.desy.de/pages/viewpage.action?spaceKey=BI&title=MVA+Track+Quality+Indicator>`.